Turing machines can be efficiently simulated by the General Purpose Analog Computer: Preliminaries

-It is known \cite{GC03} that a function is generable by a GPAC iff it is a component of the solution to the initial-value problem \eqref{eq:ode}: formally, a function $f: \R \to \R$ is generable by a GPAC if it belongs to the following class $\operatorname{GPAC}(I)$:
+It is known \cite{GC03} that a function is generable by a GPAC iff it is a component of the solution a polynomial initial-value problem.
+In other words, a function $f:I\rightarrow\R$ is GPAC-generable iff it belongs to following class.